uqrealitylabs/constitution/Constitution.md

 The Club/Society shall be called "UQ Reality Labs". <!-- we should add an abbrev. here -->

-The Club/Society shall be an associated body of the University of Queensland Union in the category of Faculty/Departmental.
+The Club/Society shall be an associated body of the University of Queensland Union in the category of Faculty/Departmental in EAIT.

 ## Aims & Objectives